 Cozy Inns of New England

-Inn at Weathersfield
+Courtesy of the Inn at Weathersfield

 One of the most fantastic details of this historic southern Vermont property—it first opened as a stagecoach stop in 1792—is the original beehive oven in the front entryway, where partner, executive chef, and Slow Food advocate Jason Tostrup bakes bread daily.
 Guests will find wide-plank pine floors and massive fireplaces throughout the inn—as well as a keen focus on comfort.
 There are 12 nestlike rooms, all of which have featherbeds and private baths with nifty amenities like towel warmers; some feature antique claw-foot tubs.
 The main attraction, however, is the food.
 Tostrup tantalizes diners with savory dishes like Shepherd's Hill lamb confit with mushroom-flecked artisan grits and desserts such as warm goat cheese soufflé with truffle-honey sweet fennel crackers.
 Want to burn off the calories?Tramp around the inn's 21 wooded acres on snowshoes.
 The inn also arranges countryside tours by horse-drawn sleigh.